I'm here!

 No more can my posts begin or end with "but I'm still in Ohio" cause I'm in Northern Ireland!
 It honestly didn't really hit me that I was leaving the States for an entire year and going to Ireland until I got on a bus in Dublin to go up to Belfast.
 You'd think it would have hit when I was buying a plane ticket or packing for Irish weather or, I don't know, getting on a plane with Irish flight attendants!
 But no, it didn't really hit.
 Of course, when I got on the plane I was more worried about my upset stomach than the destination of the plane.
 Bummer, yes.

 But now I am here and well.
 My host family picked me up in Belfast and took great care of me.
 They live in east Belfast practically out of the city.
-The picture here shows the view from their porch.

 I met several of their friends and their two daughters.
 The father, David, works with the agricultural businesses in Northern Ireland, which meant that he and I could talk farming.
 He was very interested to learn that I grew up on a dairy farm.
 Some of their friends run an open farm and were also interested.
 My host family was very considerate to let me take a "bit of a sleep" in the afternoon and to let me "lie in" the next morning since I was still "shattered."
 This morning David cleaned out his "boot" so all of my "cases" would fit and we left to drive to Corrymeela.
 We stopped to have a picnic lunch by the beach before ending up at the Center.
 (As you can see, I'm learning a bit of Northern Irish lingo!)